nruzic45/HackZurich/README.md

 The routes, distances and correction were represented with adjacency matricies.
 Analyticaly, the most effective way to reduce emissions was to use less trucks per customer.

+We are very thankful to HackZurich, for giving us this opportunity.
+Holcim for inspiring us to come up with solutions, and to all the other sponsors who made this possible.